 The Firm does accept cases on a contingency fee basis in limited circumstances.
 Domestic relations and criminal defense cases cannot be undertaken on a contingency basis.

 The client and the attorney sign a Retainer Agreement — a written engagement contract — at the time the Firm accepts or agrees to provide ongoing consultation, limited representation or full representation in the case.
 The Retainer Agreement sets forth the nature of the case undertaken or assistance to be provided, and the terms of representation, fees and expenses to be charged and payment terms.

 In hourly fee billing cases, clients are required to pay an agreed amount as a retainer fee prior to their case being accepted or a commitment is made by the Firm to provide ongoing services.
 The amount of the retainer fee varies by type of case and expected difficulty.
-It is discussed by the attorney with the client prior to undertaking representation and is set forth in the Retainer Agreement if the case is accepted.
+In many cases the initial retainer is between $1,500 and $2,500.
+The amount of the required retainer is discussed by the attorney with the client prior to undertaking representation and is set forth in the Retainer Agreement if the case is accepted.
 The purpose of the retainer is to secure the Firm’s commitment to accepting and handling the client’s case and to provide a fund from which the client’s anticipated fees and expenses may be paid.
 It is held in a client trust account and drawn upon to pay for services and expenses as the client incurs them during the course of representation or provision of services.
 Clients are required to keep a minimum balance in the retainer fund to cover ongoing fees and costs.

 Clients may incur charges for both internal and external expenses.
 Internal expenses include postage, photocopies and similar items provided by the Firm.
 External expenses are those costs incurred by the Firm, for which reimbursement by the client is expected, that include court filing fees, process server charges, stenographer fees, and other costs incurred or advanced by the Firm on the client’s behalf.